BurcinSayin/ButterflyValley/Secret/Organization_Butterfly_Valley.md

-# The Temporal Resistance
+# Butterfly Valley

 ## Founding
-The Temporal Resistance was founded at the exact moment "The Eternal Vanguard" gained access to time travel technology.
+Butterfly Valley was founded at the exact moment "The Eternal Vanguard" gained access to time travel technology.
 Realizing the immense threat posed by an organization with the ability to manipulate the timeline, a group of brave individuals banded together to counter their actions.

 ## Headquarters
-To protect itself from the temporal machinations of "The Eternal Vanguard", The Temporal Resistance established its headquarters on a unique demi-plane, isolated from all timelines.
+To protect itself from the temporal machinations of "The Eternal Vanguard", Butterfly Valley established its headquarters on a unique demi-plane, isolated from all timelines.
 This plane, known as the Bastion, exists outside the normal flow of time.
 Anyone who enters the Bastion is effectively removed from their original timeline.

 ### Life in the Bastion
 The Bastion is more than just a headquarters - it's a fully-functioning society, with all the necessary infrastructure to support its inhabitants indefinitely.